19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 ### Orcish Pantheon

-The [Orcish Pantheon](Orcish%20Pantheon.md) has largely fallen out of popularity.
-Most [Orcs](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Deep%20Elf%20(Orc)) have started adhering to the Imperial Pantheon after their strong military and crafting civilizational knowledge facilitated them becoming a political powerful ally to the Imperial.
-Orcish society now sits as a strong coalition within the Empire, and the most prominent Orcs follow the Imperial Pantheon.
-There are still, however, pockets of Orcs that worship their traditional Pantheon.
+The [Orcish Pantheon](Orcish%20Pantheon.md) is largely unworshipped in Mithrinia, outside of the cult of [Oroken](Mithrinian%20Deities/Oroken.md).
+Most [Orcs](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Orcs.md) despise [Oroken](Mithrinian%20Deities/Oroken.md) and his malevolent ways, and instead choose to worship Gaia; a symbol of their control of the mountain kingdoms of Cragstone and the rich Mythril mines therein.

+There are, however, cults that view Oroken's curse as a blessing instead.

 ### Dwarven Pantheon